Top 20 Reasons Why Startups Fail [Infographic]

 - The wrong team (23%): Plenty of startups shut down when they don’t find the right people to make their business run the way it should.
 Whether it’s mismatched skill sets, interpersonal conflict, or just lack of a common vision, a poorly-chosen team of workers could be the final straw for your startup.
 Make sure that your team has not only the talent, but the vision and motivation to make your startup succeed.

 - Being out-competed (19%): This is a tough one, because, as an entrepreneur, it may be one of the hardest factors for you to address.
 Some startups simply don’t perform as well as their competitors, or miss out on a key pain point that their competitors have zeroed in on.
 The best thing you can do is pay close attention to your competition, and maintain the humility to learn from your rivals.
-Ultimately, one business will succeed over another because they do a better job of listening to their customers, and addressing the market’s needs.
+Ultimately, one business will succeed over another because they do a better job of listening to its customers and addressing the market’s needs.

 - Pricing/Cost Issues (18%): Your customers will pay what your product is worth to them, not what it cost you to bring them the product.
 This means your startup must be able to clearly demonstrate your product’s worth, so your customers know they’re getting added value from their investment.
 Remember, charging too little for your product or service can be just as fatal to your business as charging too much.